FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
 4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
 ## ./crypto
+## ./hoststack
+### intel-e810cq
+#### dpdk-vfio-pci
+##### eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 0b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 64b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 1024b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 2048b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 0b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 64b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 1024b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+1c AND 2048b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.14.2
+##### eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 0b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 64b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 1024b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 2048b AND cps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 0b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 64b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 1024b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 2048b AND rps AND e810cq AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+### mellanox-cx556a
+#### dpdk-vfio-pci
+##### eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 0b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 64b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 1024b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 2048b AND cps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 0b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 64b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 1024b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
+1c AND 2048b AND rps AND cx556a AND drv_vfio_pci AND eth-ip4tcphttp-ldpreload-nginx-1.15.0
 ## ./ip4
 ### intel-x710
 #### avf